 Load Global-e data in Python using dltHub

-Build a Global-e-to-database or-dataframe pipeline in Python using dlt with automatic Cursor support.
+Build a Global-e-to-database pipeline in Python using dlt with AI Workbench support for Claude Code, Cursor, and Codex.

 In this guide, we'll set up a complete Global-e data pipeline from API credentials to your first data load in just 10 minutes.
 You'll end up with a fully declarative Python pipeline based on dlt's REST API connector, like in the partial example code below: